ArtifactDB/.github/profile/README.md

 ## Try it out!

 Let's play around with a test **ArtifactDB** instance to see what it can do.
-Specifically, we'll be using the **calcite** demonstration API, which enforces [ExperimentHub](https://bioconductor.org/packages/ExperimentHub)-like metadata standards.
+Specifically, we'll be using the **calcite** demonstration API, which stores common bioinformatics data structures (such as `SummarizedExperiment`s and `GenomicRanges`) in a language-agnostic format with [ExperimentHub](https://bioconductor.org/packages/ExperimentHub)-like metadata standards.
 Note that the demonstration API's functionality is limited because it runs off a bunch of free-tier cloud services, but it should be good enough to help you decide if the **ArtifactDB** framework is right for you.